-Andy Lee is Aetna’s chief mindfulness officer.
-In this role, he seeks to create a more mindful culture within the company through education and program development.
+Andy Lee is Aetna’s former chief mindfulness officer.
 He has several certifications in mindfulness training and gives regular workshops in the Fairfield County, Connecticut, area.

 Links to various non-Aetna sites are provided for your convenience only.
 Aetna Inc. and its subsidiary companies are not responsible or liable for the content, accuracy, or privacy practices of linked sites, or for products or services described on these sites.